 - 20 feet from street lights or other existing trees.

 Before You Plant, Know What is Already in the Ground

-Please call 1-800-424-5555 to request the location of all underground utilities.
+Please call 811 or 1-800-424-5555 to request the location of all underground utilities.
 They will mark your planting strip for the location of your water, electric and gas lines.
 You can confirm the location of your side sewer through DPD's website.
-Knowing these locations in advance may save you time and money by preventing an accident from occurring when you dig to plant your tree. test
+Knowing these locations in advance may save you time and money by preventing an accident from occurring when you dig to plant your tree.

 Street Tree Selection Procedure